garretchristensen/BestPracticesManual/Manual.md

 Consort Statement and Quality of Reports of Randomized Trials: A Comparative before-and-after Evaluation." *JAMA* 285 (15): 1992-95. doi:10.1001/jama.285.15.1992.

+Neumark, David.
+"The employment effects of minimum wages: Evidence from a prespecified research design the employment effects of minimumwages." _Industrial Relations: A Journal of Economy and Society_ 40.1 (2001): 121-144.

 Nosek, Brian A., Jeffrey R. Spies, and Matt Motyl.
 2012.
 "Scientific Utopia II.
 Restructuring Incentives and Practices to Promote Truth Over